Lowclouds/logtag/README.md

 // which is clumsy to type in every time
 ```

-As mentioned above, this is the last version that doesn't include a babel macro to transform puts(...) into something that should be much faster with logs are disabled, or remove the entire log, if desired.
 It's still true, that I don't know how to integrate into arbitrary build environments, but babel will correctly transform the files.
+I'm hoping you'll tell me how to configure this for your build and I'll include that info here.

 With respect to speed, the first try at this library using Uint32 ArrayBuffers had a fundamental flaw that limited you to 5 components with 32 tags each, and it failed silently when exceeding that limit.
 The second version, 0.2.0 used a BigInt implementation.
 Version 0.3.0 reverts to using a working version of Uint32Array buffers, with up to 511 components, and is nearly 4x faster than the straight BigInt version.

-This version, v0.3.2 is slightly slower than v0.3.1 because of support for both arrays of tags or separate tag parameters in the method calls.
+This version is slightly slower than the 0.3.1 because of support for both arrays of tags or separate tag parameters in the method calls.
 It is more robust and forgiving, though, and the penalty is small (on the order of 0.00001 sec/call, so once again: since the external interface is backward compatible, I recommend using this version.